Rewriting cause I received 3 messages feeling hopeless about internship search and more importantly the self-search.

 And you wonder how I landed to where I was: got my 4-year-scholarship and got to work for three different bosses in Manhattan.
 One of them gave a long detailed recommendation for me on my LinkedIn which I deeply deeply appreciate.

 The tip is no big secret:

 I got to do what I had to do anyway.

-I applied anyway to 11 schools in the US despite my clumsy SAT score along with other stuff (art portfolio, essays, and recommendation letters).
+I applied anyway to 11 schools in the US despite my clumsy SAT score along with other stuffs (art portfolio, essays, and recommendation letters).

 I kept researching companies’ press releases to find direct emails of staffs to shoot my resume.
 I kept scrolling up to page 9-10th of online internship websites.
 The first consulting boutique I interned was somewhat beyond page 4-5th.
 Deadline was overdue.
 I found little information on their current-constructing-website.
 Google found only a short press release about them and their partnership with Havas Worldwide.
 At the bottom put email of Creative Director.
 There I was, shooting for the moon again.
 Until it got forwarded to the HR folks.